2019 New York Giants season: Week 4: vs. Washington Redskins

 Backup RB Wayne Gallman had 2 total touchdowns with Saquon Barkley out.
 Daniel Jones threw one touchdown pass – to Gallman – in his second career win and the Giants improved to 2–2.
 Safety Jabrill Peppers also picked off Redskins rookie quarterback Dwayne Haskins and scored a touchdown to seal the victory.

 Week 5: vs. Minnesota Vikings

-Daniel Jones was outmatched by the Vikings defense and the Giants fell to 2–3, their first of a franchise record 9 losses in a row.
+The Giants offense were outmatched by the Vikings defense and they fell to 2–3, their first of a franchise record 9 losses in a row.

 Week 6: at New England Patriots

 Daniel Jones connected with wide receiver Golden Tate on a 64-yard strike, which was the first passing touchdown the Patriots allowed in 2019.
-Second year linebacker Lorenzo Carter (American Football) stripped Tom Brady which the Giants scored on the ensuing fumble tying the game 14–14.
+Second year linebacker Lorenzo Carter stripped Tom Brady which the Giants scored on the ensuing fumble tying the game 14–14.
 Both teams showed off stout defensive play as both offenses struggled to gain any traction moving the ball through the first 3 quarters until the Patriots broke through in the 4th and iced the game 35–14.